Risks and Complications of Carpal Tunnel Surgery

 It is called the Carpal Solution Therapy.
 If your doctor thinks you have Carpal Tunnel Syndrome or is suggesting Carpal Tunnel Surgery – Given the risks and potential complications, and the low success rate based on patient surveys, you should look into the Carpal Solution Therapy, before you schedule surgery.

-Watch this video of Surgical Nurse Kathy telling her experience with Carpal Tunnel Syndrome.
+Watch this video of Retail Merchandiser Linda telling her experience with Carpal Tunnel Syndrome.